You Don't Know What You're Doin'!: Plot

-The story involves the character Piggy, who picks up his girlfriend Fluffy and takes her to a theater where a hot jazz orchestra is playing.
+A jazz orchestra plays the titular song, attracting a great crowd.
+Piggy picks up his girlfriend Fluffy and takes her to a theater where the orchestra is playing.
 Piggy mocks the trumpet soloist, then crashes the stage to play a corny chorus of the 1873 hit "Silver Threads Among the Gold" on the saxophone.
-The audience, led by three shabbily-dressed drunken dogs in the balcony, mock Piggy with the title song "You Don't Know What You're Doin'", as Piggy defends his self-perceived "talent".
+Three shabbily-dressed drunken dogs in the balcony, mock Piggy with the title song "You Don't Know What You're Doin'", as Piggy defends his self-perceived "talent", but ironically the dogs get the audience's applause for their talent in singing.

-One of the tipplers (a black dog, perhaps a prototype of Goopy Geer) bounces on a drum and joins Piggy onstage.
-The dog drinks from a bottle of bootleg hootch (the film was made during alcohol Prohibition in the US) and belches in Piggy's face.
+One of the dogs bounces on a drum and joins Piggy onstage.
+The dog drinks from a bottle of bootleg hootch and belches in Piggy's face.
 The fumes on his breath instantly intoxicate Piggy.
 Piggy snatches the booze and runs out of the theater with the dog chasing him.
-He pours some of it into the radiator of an automobile, which arches its back like a frightened cat and takes Piggy for a wild ride through the city.
-Even the streets, lampposts, telephone poles, and background buildings seem to come to life in a loopy, drunken state.
-The dog continues to chase after Piggy, but both of them eventually end up in the back of a truck which dumps them into a trash can.
-Both of them shout out "Whoopee!" as the cartoon comes to an end.
+He pours some of it into the radiator of a car, which drives throughout the city while the dog chases them.
+Both hallucinate the city to be lifelike and more confusing through their intoxication.
+The dog continues to chase after Piggy, but both of them eventually end up in the back of a truck which dumps them into a landfill.